puzzleman22/Bitcoin-Puzzle-Zoomer/README.md

 full binary transformations are applied to each generated hex from mouse movements, which results in a specific set of bitcoin addresses in that range

+check the console for the output generation

+if the key is found it will appear on found.txt

 good luck!

 <img src="https://raw.githubusercontent.com/puzzleman22/Bitcoin-Puzzle-Zoomer/refs/heads/main/BPZ.png" />